-Every piece of software needs some amount of interface, content, and service design.
+Every piece of software needs some degree of interface, content, and service design.
 This is no different in decentralization.
-What is different, however, is that decentralization introduces concepts and scenarios that are diverging from today’s dominant, centralized paradigms.
+What is different, however, is that decentralized design introduces concepts and scenarios that diverge from today’s dominant, centralized paradigms.
 These differences have the potential to make incorporating and solving decentralized design problems more challenging for experienced and novice developers alike.
 That’s why in an effort to help us all better understand how to build decentralized applications, we’ve created the design patterns in this library to be generalizable to protocols, applications, and the user interfaces of decentralized applications.
 The patterns themselves have been divided below into categories to further increase accessibility and comprehension.

 See something missing?
 Propose a new pattern

 Identity & AgencySee all Identity & Agency

 In a centralized application, the concept of “who am I” is coordinated by a single authoritative database.
 In decentralized applications, by contrast, user “accounts” may not exist, or they might get verified in a variety of ways.
 The patterns in this category help bring clarity to users dealing with questions of how to best manage their own online identity and credentials as well as those of other people.

 Moderation & CurationSee all Moderation & Curation

 Information overload, spam, and abuse can be serious problems for decentralized applications that allow strangers to interact with each other directly.
 The patterns in this category therefore deal primarily with applications where content and users are publicly discoverable.
 By integrating the patterns, applications will be more useful to a wider set of communities, and will help keep vulnerable people safer from online abuse.

 Sharing & PermissionsSee all Sharing & Permissions

 Most decentralized applications share everything publicly by default.
 This default assumption, however, can risk limiting use cases as well as user trust in the application (thereby also reducing adoption).
 The patterns in this category help build trust with the application by providing methods for users to decide who sees what, and when.

 Sync & StatusSee all Sync & Status